 An “Inductive” approach to observation will involve going in with a very open mind, and simply recording what you see and possible hear as well, for later analysis.
 A more “deductive” approach will involve looking for and listening for things you might predict will be there, supporting or denying hypotheses and pre-existing thoughts and ideas you may have about the business.
 “Look fors” and “Listen fors” can help you to be more structured about observation but may also narrow your field of view.

 A lot of what we see in a business can reveal aspects of “the way we do things around here” – the business culture.
-We can derive this cultural impression from the “artefacts” we observe – very much in the same way an archaeologist might observe and excavate a piece of land.
+We can derive this cultural impression from the “artifacts” we observe – very much in the same way an archaeologist might observe and excavate a piece of land.

-The writer, Edgar Schein talks about the “artefacts” of an organisation that can be compared to the stated beliefs and values of that organisation, often helping to uncover deep-rooted, more or less conscious assumptions about that organisation by the people who work there.
-Sometimes the artefacts we observe confirm the beliefs, sometimes they show a contradiction, which can tell us a lot about the organisation’s consistency in terms of its strategy and business processes.
+The writer, Edgar Schein talks about the “artifacts” of an organisation that can be compared to the stated beliefs and values of that organisation, often helping to uncover deep-rooted, more or less conscious assumptions about that organisation by the people who work there.
+Sometimes the artifacts we observe confirm the beliefs, sometimes they show a contradiction, which can tell us a lot about the organisation’s consistency in terms of its strategy and business processes.

 So, for example, a business might claim to be a “team culture.
 What might you look for and listen for, to test out that claim in observation?

 – the physical layout of the offices supporting team work